 Elana got busy in her home kitchen in Boulder, Colorado, and her creative recipes soon had her family and friends asking for seconds.
 As she got more requests for recipes and also began cooking grain-free in addition to gluten-free—and saw the impact of sharing the knowledge she had developed—Elana launched ElanasPantry.com, where she soon developed a faithful and grateful online following.
-In 2009 she published her first cookbook, The Gluten-Free Almond Flour Cookbook, followed in 2011 by Gluten-Free Cupcakes.
+Her first cookbook, The Gluten-Free Almond Flour Cookbook, followed was followed by Gluten-Free Cupcakes.

 In Elana’s case, eating a paleo diet has been key in maintaining her health.
 “After three years on the gluten-free diet, I still had digestive distress from celiac that did not clear up.
 Going grain-free [adopting a paleo diet] cleared up those symptoms almost immediately,” she says.
 But she is quick to point out that while she has found success with this approach, diet is highly personal, and everyone has different needs.
 “I don’t believe in a one-size-fits-all diet,” she says.
 “I think everyone needs to eat what works best for their own body; this is the eating plan that allows me to thrive, so I follow it religiously.”